-G. The pharmacy benefits manager shall provide a dedicated telephone number, email address and names of the personnel with decision-making authority regarding MAC appeals and pricing.

-- H. Any pharmacy benefits manager (PBM) that leases, rents, or otherwise makes its provider network or contracts available to another pharmacy benefits manager shall: - 1.
+- G. The pharmacy benefits manager shall provide a dedicated telephone number, email address and names of the personnel with decision-making authority regarding MAC appeals and pricing. - H. Any pharmacy benefits manager (PBM) that leases, rents, or otherwise makes its provider network or contracts available to another pharmacy benefits manager shall: - 1.
 Provide notice to all contracted providers of the lease arrangement and the responsibilities of each party involved; and - 2.
 Provide contact information in each paid or rejected claim response that notifies the provider which contract the claim is adjudicating against, who is processing the claim, and a phone number to address provider issues; and - 3.
 Transmit the network reimbursement identification information with each claim response in NCPDP field 545-2F. - I. Any pharmacy benefits manager (PBM) that leases, rents, or otherwise makes its provider network or contracts available to another pharmacy benefits manager shall not combine any Employee Retirement Income Security Act (ERISA) or government plans with any non-ERISA or nongovernment plans. - J. The PBM shall, with respect to contracts between a PBM and a provider, including contracts with pharmacy service administrative organizations, ensure that reimbursement to pharmacies for each drug

 '''

 1

-dispensed is one hundred six percent (106%) of the National Average
+dispensed shall be one hundred six percent (106%) of the National

-Drug Acquisition Cost (NADAC), plus a professional fee of Fifteen

 2

+Average Drug Acquisition Cost (NADAC), plus a professional fee of

+Eleven Dollars and forty-one cents ($11.41), and ensure that

 3

-Dollars ($15.00).
-The NADAC price shall be the price published in

 4

-effect for the date the drug claim was billed by the pharmacy.
-If a
+reimbursement to pharmacies for each brand drug, including branded

 5

-particular drug does not have a published NADAC price, the

-reimbursement shall be one hundred ten percent (110%) of the
+generics and specialty drugs, shall be one hundred three percent

+(103%) of the National Average Drug Acquisition Cost (NADAC), plus a

 6

 7

-wholesale acquisition cost (WAC) plus a professional fee of Fifteen
+professional fee of Eleven Dollars and forty-one cents ($11.41).

-Dollars ($15.00) for generic drugs and one hundred (100%) percent of
+The NADAC price shall be the price published in effect for the date

 8

 9

-the WAC plus a professional fee of Fifteen Dollars ($15.00) for

-brand-name drugs.
-The professional fee shall automatically increase
+the drug claim was billed by the pharmacy.
+If a particular drug

+does not have a published NADAC price, the reimbursement shall be

 10

-on January 1 of each year at a percentage equal to the inflation
+one hundred percent (100%) of the wholesale acquisition cost (WAC)

 11

+plus a professional fee of Eleven Dollars and forty-one cents

 12

-rate measured by the Consumer Price Index for the previous twelve-

 13

-month period.
-The reimbursement methodology in this paragraph shall

-not apply to prescription drugs processed in accordance with Section
+($11.41) for generic drugs and one hundred (100%) percent of the WAC

+plus a professional fee of Fifteen Dollars ($15.00) for brand-name

 14

-50 of Title 85A of the Oklahoma Statutes or to prescription drugs
+drugs.
+The professional fee shall automatically increase on January

 15

-processed in accordance with Title 317:30-5-78 of the Oklahoma
+1 of each year at a percentage equal to the inflation rate measured

 16

 17

-Administrative Code.

-K. 1.
-Effective rate contracting is hereby prohibited in all
+by the Consumer Price Index for the previous twelve-month period.

+The reimbursement methodology in this paragraph shall not apply to

 18

-agreements between pharmacies or contracting agents acting on behalf
+prescription drugs processed in accordance with Title 317:30-5-78 of

 19

+the Oklahoma Administrative Code.

 20

-of a pharmacy and a PBM or third-party payers.
-No PBM or third-

-party payer shall enter into any contract that establishes payment
+K. The reimbursement methodology in paragraph J of this section

 21

-for services or medications based on an effective rate of
+shall not apply to prescription drugs processed in accordance with

 22

+Section 50 of Title 85A of the Oklahoma Statutes.
+It shall be made

 23

-reimbursement.
+apparent to the pharmacy at the time of claim processing that a

+24

 '''